shindesagar/auction/README.md

 ## Technologies Used

-- **React**: The frontend is built using React, providing a robust and responsive user interface.
+- **React**: The frontend is built using React, providing a robust and responsive user interface
-- **Redux**: Redux is utilized for efficient state management, ensuring a consistent application state across components.
 - **Authentication**: User authentication is implemented using industry-standard protocols to safeguard user accounts and data.
 - **Form Handling**: Formik is used for handling forms, streamlining the process of creating and submitting auction listings.
 - **Real-Time Updates**: WebSocket technology is employed to deliver real-time updates on auction statuses, ensuring a dynamic and interactive bidding experience.